 In this program, Jason Pickholz, founder of The Pickholz Law Offices LLC, a securities attorney with 25 years of experience handling SEC investigations and an author of the two-volume treatise Securities Crimes, and Seth T. Taube, a partner of Baker Botts LLP and a former Branch Chief of Enforcement, New York Office of the SEC and Special Assistant US Attorney for the Southern District of New York, will walk attorneys through the handling of an SEC investigation from inception through conclusion.

-Jason Pickholz was one of the first attorneys to win an SEC whistleblower award for a client, and the first lawyer ever to win an award for a client on appeal to the Commission.
-This was the first time that the Commission overruled an adverse Preliminary Determination by its Claims Review Staff.
-Inside Counsel Magazine named this as one of the “Five milestones in the Dodd-Frank whistleblower reward program”.
-It is still one of only two times that the Commission has overruled an award denial by its Claims Review Staff in the eight-year history of the SEC whistleblower program.
+Since the SEC whistleblower program was created in 2010, Mr. Pickholz has also been representing SEC whistleblowers.
+He was the first lawyer ever to win an SEC whistleblower award for a client on appeal to the Commission.
+Inside Counsel magazine named this as one of the “Five milestones in the Dodd-Frank whistleblower reward program”.
+It is still one of only three times that the Commission has overruled an award denial by its Claims Review Staff in the ten-year history of the SEC whistleblower program.

 Mr. Pickholz has appeared on Fox Business News, BBC News, and Bloomberg Radio.
 He has been quoted by the print media numerous times, spoken on many panels and programs, and written several articles for the New York Law Journal, Securities Regulation Law Journal, Journal of Financial Crime (Cambridge University, England), Law 360, and various other publications.